 This is a full electronic edition, translation, and commentary for an unique text: a Greek encomium, written by George Etheridge, the first Regius Professor of Greek at the University of Oxford.
-It praises the deeds of Henery VIII and was intended to be presented to his daughter, Elizabeth I.
+It praises the deeds of Henry VIII and was intended to be presented to his daughter, Elizabeth I.

 A Catalogue of the Greek Manuscript Collection of Lambeth Palace Library

 The catalogue will be published online in downloadable PDF format on the websites of LPL and of the Hellenic Institute in Autumn 2015, thus further enhancing the accessibility of, and interest in, this collection among scholars and the public worldwide.
 It will shed light on textual, palaeographical and codicological aspects of these important manuscripts which so far remain largely unexplored and will advance our knowledge on the relations between the Anglican Church and the Eastern Orthodox Patriarchates between the sixteenth and nineteenth centuries, a period of major political and ecclesiastical changes in Europe and the Middle East.